The Life and Works of Italy's Most Prolific Female Artists

 In 1590 Marietta married Jacopo d' Augusta, a jeweler, who agreed to not to move Marietta from her father's home.
 Four years later Marietta died during child birth.
 Her father never recovered from her loss.

-There are only two surviving works by Marietta.
+There are few surviving works by Marietta.
 One is Portrait of an Old Man With Boy, which until 1920 had been attributed to her father.
-The other, more controversial work, is Portrait of a woman with a little dog, which until recently had been attributed to El Greco.
+Another, more controversial work, is Portrait of a woman with a little dog, which until recently had been attributed to El Greco.
 Considering how popular the works of Marietta were at the time of their creation, and the shear number of commissions she received it is entirely likely that most of her paintings have been attributed to either her father or other male painters of the day.

 Barbara Longhi was born in 1552.
 She was daughter to Luca Longhi.
 Only 15 of her works are known today, and of those most are small Virgin and Child paintings.
 She painted for the monastery of Classe in Ravenna.
 Her compositions were simple, relying mostly on line and color to carry the weight of the piece.
 Later in her career she painted mostly saintly images devoid of the incessant busyness found in Mannerist works.
 Her paintings were intimate and simple devotionals that were designed to instill peace and quiet reflection in the viewer.
 Because many of her works were left unsigned it is impossible to determine the extent of her contributions to the art world.